Kinzinger predicts 2024 elections will be a ‘mess’

-(The Hill) – Rep. Adam Kinzinger (R-Ill.) predicted on Sunday that the 2024 elections will be a “mess” when asked how worried he was about the next time the U.S. votes for president given how divided the country is over who is to blame for the Jan.
+(The Hill) – Rep. Adam Kinzinger (R-Ill.) predicted on Sunday that the 2024 elections would be a “mess” when asked how worried he was about the next time the U.S. votes for president, given how divided the country is over who is to blame for the Jan.
 6, 2021, Capitol riot.

 ABC’s “This Week” moderator George Stephanopoulos said all signs pointed to controversy similar to that seen in the aftermath of the 2020 election, especially with some of former President Trump’s allies in charge of certifying election results on the state level this time, before asking, “How worried are you about 2024?”